fleetdm/fleet/docs/REST API/rest-api.md

 Retrieves the disk encryption key for a host.

-The host will only return a key if it's disk encryption status is "Verified."
-Get hosts' disk encryption status using the [List hosts endpoint](#list-hosts) and `os_settings_disk_encryption` parameter.
+The host will only return a key if its disk encryption status is "Verified."
+Get hosts' disk encryption statuses using the [List hosts endpoint](#list-hosts) and `os_settings_disk_encryption` parameter.

 `GET /api/v1/fleet/hosts/:id/encryption_key`